TiBeN/CrontabManager/README.md

 ### Create new Job and persist it into the crontab:

-Suppose you want to create an new job which consists of launching the command "df &gt;&gt; /tmp/df.log" every day at 23:30.
+Suppose you want to create a new job which consists of launching the command "df &gt;&gt; /tmp/df.log" every day at 23:30.
 You can do it in two ways.